 - Never walk or drive on flooded roads or through floodwaters.

 - Look out for downed or unstable trees, poles, and power lines.
 Treat all downed power lines as energized.
+Report all downed power lines directly to your utility.

 - Be careful during clean-up.
 Do not remove heavy debris by yourself and work with someone else.